Fariba-Kamani/lets-padel/README.md

 #### First Time Visitor Goals
-* I would like to try padel or play padel occasionally and I want to find people to play with.
+* I would like to try Padel or play Padel occasionally, and I want to find people to play with.
-* I have different schedule from my padel friends and I want to find other padel players who have similar schedule to me.
+* I have a different schedule from my padel friends, so I’m looking for other padel players who have a similar schedule to mine.
 * I want the website to be intuitive and easy to use.
-* I want the website to be compatible and responsive to my device.
+* I want the website to be responsive and compatible with my device.

 #### Returning Visitor Goals

-* I want to be able to play padel more frequently and I want to be able to find players on a more regular basis.
+* I want to be able to play Padel more frequently, and I want to find players on a more regular basis.
-* I want that even if I spontaneously decide to play padel, I still know there is a high chance I could find other players to play with by using the website.
+* Even if I spontaneously decide to play padel, I still want to know that there is a high chance I could find other players to play with by using the website.

 #### Frequent Visitor Goals

 * I want to be able to see what matches other players have requested and be able to independently join their matches.
-* I want to be able to have an account on the website and be able to keep connected to my padel friends via the website.
+* I want to be able to have an account on the website and be able to stay connected to my Padel friends via the website.
-* I want to be able to independently upload pictures taken from my padel experiences on the Gallery page.
+* I want to be able to independently upload pictures taken from my Padel experiences on the Gallery page.

 - - -